Look for other access to insurance

 - OCI warns about a rise in fake insurance policies and what you can do to protect yourself.
 The OCI urges consumers to STOP before signing anything or writing a check, CALL the OCI at 1-800-236-8517, and CONFIRM that the company is licensed to do business in Wisconsin.

-- The National Association of Insurance Commissioners offers more tips to protect yourself against illegal health plans (PDF, 27 KB).
+- The National Association of Insurance Commissioners offers more tips to protect yourself against illegal health plans (PDF).
 NAIC also offers Insure U, a good place to learn about health insurance options in a variety of life situations and how to shop for insurance safely.

 - The FBI offers ways to protect yourself against fraud, including health care fraud: Common Fraud Schemes.
 Scroll down to find tips for avoiding fraud in health care and health insurance.

-- Fighting Health Care Fraud Toolbox from AHIP, the national trade association representing the health insurance industry, lists some ways consumers can protect themselves and their loved ones from health care fraud.
+- Protect Yourself From Health Care Fraud: U.S. Centers for Medicare & Medicaid Services lists some ways consumers can protect themselves and their loved ones from health care fraud.

 Tips on buying individual health coverage are provided by Insure.com.